Misogyny in rap music: Female hip hop artists

-The media outlet Feministing has argued that the artists Nicki Minaj, Young M.A., and others like them are victims of an industry that makes millions off of disrespecting and objectifying women.
+The media outlet Feministing has argued that the artists Nicki Minaj, Young M.A and others like them are victims of an industry that makes millions off of disrespecting and objectifying women.
 Author Cheryl L. Keyes has suggested that women in the industry rarely get the opportunity to express empowering messages because in order to enter into rap and hip hop as performers and to compete with male rappers they must follow what Keyes calls "male rules".
-Female rap and hip hop artists must, according to Keyes, embody the male aesthetic and emulate male behavior in order to gain the attention of predominantly male record producers.
+Female or woman rap and hip hop artists must, according to Keyes, embody the male aesthetic and emulate male behavior in order to gain the attention of predominantly male record producers.
 Similarly, sociologist Patricia Hill Collins has argued that female performers must follow certain rules and even objectify themselves in order to be "accepted within this Black male-controlled universe."

 In their book Gender Talk Johnnetta Cole and Beverly Guy-Sheftall have suggested that the objectification of African American women could potentially have historical roots in that historically African American women's bodies were "used as a breeding ground for the reproduction of a slave population" and were also used as a means of pleasure to white slave owners.
 They offer that African American women have always been a very vulnerable part of society, and that it is being reflected in gangsta rap music.

+Some commentators have noted an increase in songs with empowering themes among female rappers.
+For example, the viral 2020 song “I Am” by rappers Flo Milli and Baby Tate is an ode to self-confidence and independence.
+The lyrics: “I am protected, well respected, I'm a queen, I'm a dream (Yeah), I do what I wanna do, And I'm who I wanna be” iterate this message, as well as signify a cultural shift in the hip-hop industry related to more positive self-expression in women (Xian, 2024).